brevzin/cpp_proposals/2287_designated_base/designated-base.md

 # Acknowledgements

 Thanks to Matthias Stearn for, basically, the proposal.
 Thanks to Tim Song for helping with design questions and wording.
+Thanks to Brian Bi and Davis Herring for a lot of help with the wording.